-The purchase of seat systems on a JIT basis has allowed the Company's customers to realize a competitive advantage as a result of (i) a reduction in labor costs since suppliers like the Company generally enjoy lower direct labor rates, (ii) the elimination of working capital and personnel costs associated with the production of seating systems by the OEM, (iii) a reduction in net overhead expenses and capital investment due to the availability of approximately 60,000 to 80,000 square feet of plant space for expansion of other manufacturing operations which was previously associated with seat production at the OEM facilities and (iv) a reduction in transaction costs because of the customer's ability to deal with a limited number of sophisticated system suppliers as opposed to numerous individual component suppliers.
+The purchase of seat systems on a JIT basis has allowed the Company's customers to realize a competitive advantage as a result of (i) a reduction in labor costs since suppliers like the Company generally enjoy lower direct labor rates, (ii) the elimination of working capital and personnel costs associated with the production of seating systems by the OEM, (iii) a reduction in net overhead expenses and capital investment due to the availability of plant space previously associated with seat production at the OEM's facilities for expansion of other manufacturing operations and (iv) a reduction in transaction costs because of the customer's ability to deal with a limited number of sophisticated system suppliers as opposed to numerous individual component suppliers.
 In addition, the Company offers improved quality and on-going cost reduction to its customers through design improvements and its "Champion Programs," whereby individual members of management are responsible for working with a specific vendor to aggressively reduce costs.

 The Company receives blanket purchase orders from its customers that normally cover annual requirements for seats to be supplied for a particular car model.
 Such purchase orders typically extend over the life of the model, which is generally four to seven years, and do not require the purchase by the customer of any minimum number of seats.
 Although such purchase orders may be terminated at any time, the Company does not believe that any of its customers have terminated a material purchase order prior to the end of the life of a model.
 The primary risk to the Company is that an OEM will produce fewer units of a model than anticipated.
 In order to reduce its reliance on any one model, the Company produces complete seat systems and components for a broad cross-section of both new and established models.
-The Company's seat systems sales for the twelve months ended December 31, 1994 broke down into the following vehicle categories: 42% light truck and sport utility, 18% mid-size, 13% luxury, 11% full-size, 9% sport vehicles and 7% compact vehicles.
-The following table indicates the vehicles for which the Company or its affiliates produces seat systems and the locations of such production:
+The Company's seat systems sales for the year ended December 31, 1994 broke down into the following vehicle categories: 42% light truck and sport utility, 18% mid-size, 13% luxury, full-size, 9% sport vehicles and 7% compact vehicles.
+The following table indicates the vehicles for which the Company or its affiliates produce seat systems and the locations of such production: